informXR/iXRLibTrainingDemoUnity/TROUBLESHOOTING.md

    - Add the `SceneValidator` component to a GameObject in your scene
    - Enable "Validate On Start" and "Auto Fix Issues"
    - This will automatically check for and fix common issues when the scene starts
+   - Right-click the component for additional validation options

 2. **Use the Fixed MouseInteractionController**:
    - The updated `MouseInteractionController` now properly checks for existing components before adding new ones